-- a. to a comparable position in the same school commensurate with his/her most recent experience and training, or - b. to another position which is acceptable to the teacher.
+- a. to a comparable position in the same school commensurate with the teacher's most recent experience and training, or - b. to another position which is acceptable to the teacher.

 Article G.35 Leave for Contract Negotiations

 1. Leave of absence with pay shall be granted for two (2) members of the Union when negotiations are conducted during instructional hours.